hyperspy/hyperspy/doc/user_guide/region_of_interest.rst

 Interactively Slicing Signal Dimensions
 ---------------------------------------

-:py:func:`~.drawing.utils.plot_roi_map` is a function that allows you to interactively see the spatial variation of intensity in a Signal within a ROI of its signal axes.
+:func:`~.api.plot.plot_roi_map` is a function that allows you to interactively see the spatial variation of intensity in a Signal within a ROI of its signal axes.

 To allow selection of the signal ROIs, a plot of the mean signal over all spatial positions is generated.
 Interactive ROIs can then be adjusted to the desired regions within this plot.

 For each ROI, a plot reflecting how the intensity of signal within this ROI varies over the spatial dimensions of the Signal object is also plotted.

 For Signal objects with 1 signal dimension :py:class:`~.roi.SpanROI`\ s are used and for 2 signal dimensions, :py:class:`~.roi.RectangularROI`\ s are used.

 For example, below, for a hyperspectral map with 2 navigation dimensions and 1 signal dimension i.e. a spectrum at each position in a 2D map, :py:class:`~.roi.SpanROI`\ s are used to select spectral regions of interest.
 For each spectral region of interest a plot is generated displaying the intensity within this region at each position in the map.

 .. code-block:: python